 Planet

-Non-Extradition Countries with the UAE
+Countries with no extradition treaty with UAE

 Every year, more and more expats consider moving to the UAE due to the tax-free salaries, year-round sunny weather, and luxurious lifestyle.
 Although the Emirates have a reputation as a relatively calm and moderate Islamic country, instances of racism and political persecution are frequently reported here.